Trade in building views for seaside views when you book a flight from Toronto to Halifax.

 For connecting flights, fly from Billy Bishop Toronto City Airport (YTZ) to Halifax Stanfield International Airport (YHZ), with a connection in Ottawa or Montréal.
 Connection times vary.

-While onboard, sit back, relax, and enjoy our free drinks and snacks.
+Toronto to Halifax direct and connecting flights are available to get you there year round.
+While onboard your flight, sit back, relax, and enjoy our free drinks and snacks.

 Porter’s check-in desk is located on the second floor, in the departures area.